Comparing CloverDX with Fivetran and Weld

 Fivetran

-While Fivetran offers a comprehensive set of connectors, it requires more technical knowledge, especially for setting up and managing data transformations, as it relies on external tools like DBT.
+While Fivetran offers a comprehensive set of connectors, it requires more technical knowledge, especially for setting up and managing advanced data transformations, as it may rely on external tools like DBT.
+In other words, Fivetran is easy to use for data ingestion, but transformations demand proficiency with SQL or DBT.

 CloverDX